metalcarratt/ministry/2021_crystal_2_samuel/song1.md

    Working in / the principle of incarnation

 2. Hannah was one / with an ordinary need
-   But all things / worked to drive / her deeper in God God waited till / she would pray for His move
+   But all things / worked to drive / her deeper with God God waited till / she would pray for His move
-   And she prayed / for a man-child, / to be fully for Him
+   And she prayed / for a man, / consecrated to Him

 3. God is Triune / to supply us with Himself
    He's the land, / and the lamb / and God's dwelling place